 Mount Kilimanjaro towers above the Kilimanjaro National Park, a UNESCO World Heritage Site of approximately 75,000 hectares.
 The National Park was established in 1973 and at that time only comprised the area above the tree-line, with wildlife corridors through the forest.

 In 2005, the National Park was extended to include not only the area above the tree-line, but the entire montane forest on Kilimanjaro’s lower slopes.
+Now you know where is Kilimanjaro below we have explained on how to get there.

-Travel to and From Tanzania
+Travel to and From Kilimanjaro, Tanzania

-Your Tanzanian adventure begins upon arrival to Kilimanjaro International Airport (JRO), which serves as the gateway to Arusha and Moshi, the two cities where most treks and safaris begin.
+Your Mount Kilimanjaro adventure begins upon arrival to Kilimanjaro International Airport (JRO), which serves as the gateway to Arusha and Moshi, the two cities where most treks and safaris begin.
 International flights on KLM take place on an almost daily basis, making it easy for travelers from the U.S. and Europe to book passage to the country, although the time required to reach your destination can be quite long depending on your departure city.

 Most KLM flights arrive in the evening, with travelers immediately transferring to hotels for some much needed rest prior to the start of their trek.
 It is highly recommended that you arrive a day or two before you begin your hike up Kilimanjaro as that will give you some time to recover from the long days of travel.
 This will help maximize your chances of success on the mountain by ensuring you’re well rested before the Kilimanjaro climb.